webringapps/webringapps.github.io/content/_index.md

     image-m: null
     image-l: null
     image-xl: null
-  icon: fa-asterisk
+  icon: fa fa-asterisk
-  content: Connecting two worlds (back-end and front-end) is like building a bridge starting from both sides and has to perfectly match in the middle.
+  content: Connecting two worlds (server-side and front-end) is like building a bridge starting from both sides and has to perfectly match in the middle.
 Get our team involved and make **great APIs or Web apps**.
 Make your existing systems integrate with each other.
 Get in charge of your data and use it to your advantage
   points:
-  - we can handle any **leading back-end technology** (.NET, Java, NodeJS, Go, ... you name it)
+  - we can handle any **leading server-side technology** (.NET, Java, NodeJS, Go, ... you name it)
   - integration with existing services or creating new ones
-  - connection to most of leading databases (MySql, PostgreSQL, Microsoft SQL Server, MongoDB)
+  - use of leading databases (MySql, PostgreSQL, Microsoft SQL Server, MongoDB)

 - title: Cloud development
   responsiveImage: